 Related Article: Ultimate Travel Photography Gear List

 Ready to plan your own adventure in Norway?
-Have a look at the exact itinerary we did on our 11 day Cruising the Norwegian Fjords in Depth tour with G Adventures.
+Have a look at the exact itinerary we did on our 11 days Cruising the Norwegian Fjords in Depth tour with G Adventures.
 Note, we spent several extra days in Bergen after the cruise and also planned our hike to Trolltunga separate from the cruise.
-Check prices for a Norway Cruise with G Adventures

 The Full Line of G Adventures Cruises That Include Norway: